Weak yen yet to reach corporate Japan's bottom line

 Honda trimmed its annual net profit forecast unexpectedly, citing poorer-than-expected demand in China and Europe.

-Camera and printer maker Canon Inc (7751.T), which derives 80 percent of its revenue from overseas and is seen as one of the most competitive Japanese firms, reported a fall in quarterly profits in October-December.
+Camera and printer maker Canon Inc, which derives 80 percent of its revenue from overseas and is seen as one of the most competitive Japanese firms, reported a fall in quarterly profits in October-December.

 Although Canon forecast a 26.6 percent increase in operating profits to 410 billion yen this year, that fell short of analysts’ 452.1 billion yen outlook.

-Still, the 33-month high for the Nikkei on Friday is also based on hopes that a weaker yen will revitalize the Japanese economy, not just exports
+Still, the 33-month high for the Nikkei on Friday is also based on hopes that a weaker yen will revitalise the Japanese economy, not just exports

 “No hedge fund wants to miss the debasement of the yen, and the majority sees the Japanese equity market as the most likely best performer in H1,” Bank of America-Merrill Lynch said in a note.